coulas/Craftsmanship/README.md

 ## it is based on Katas and Dojos'exercises

-Katas are exercises with few functionnalities (I didn't said easy).
+Katas are exercises with few functionality (I didn't said easy).
 They shall take one or a few hours to both solve and explore.
-Dojos are exrecises that goes beyond a Kata.
+Dojos are exercises that goes beyond a Kata.
-Usualy, after a kata like work, you will have a last requirement that will be challenging your mind.
+Usually, after a kata like work, you will have a last requirement that will be challenging your mind.

-Each exercises has been created by someone who I am thankfull for.
+Each exercises has been created by someone who I am thankful for.
 This repo is catalogue for my personal use and you are mostly on your own to use it.
 Content that is not copyrighted may be public or not claimed.
 I may use this content in my own work/trainings.